Economie et Statistique / Economics and Statistics

 - on the archive portal Ouvrir dans un nouvel ongletPersée for earlier issues.

 All the articles are published online simultaneously in French and in English.
 All issues are available on the Insee website at the moment of the publication and on a free basis.
 This immediate and free online access gives the articles a high visibility.

 Manuscripts should be sent to the editorial team (email@example.com), preferably in MS-Word format.
 The manuscript must be original work and not submitted at the same time to any other journal.

 The standard length of an article is of about 10,000 words (including boxes if any, tables and figures, appendices, bibliography, but not counting online appendices if any).
 Manuscripts of more than 11,500 words will not be considered.

 - the first name, name, affiliation-s (at most two), e-mail et postal addresses of each author;

-- an abstract of maximum 160 words (about 1050 characters including spaces), briefly presenting the question(s), data and methodology, and the main conclusions;
+- an abstract of maximum 160 words (about 1,050 characters including spaces), briefly presenting the research question, data and methodology, and the main conclusions;

 - JEL codes and a few keywords;

-- an anonymised file of the article (including the main text, illustrations, bibliography and appendices if any), mentioning only the title, abstract, JEL codes and keywords on the front page.
+- An anonymised manuscript (including the main text, illustrations, bibliography and appendices if any), with the first page including only the title, abstract, JEL codes and keywords on the front page.